 This is what is called, rather pleasantly, information leakage or data leakage.
 It’s a bit like picking up a handful of dry sand.
 It’s difficult to stop it slipping through your fingers.
 And information leakage is like that, because important information usually comes in little bits, glued together with lots of unimportant information.

 Data leakage has stopped being a nuisance and started to become a menace.
-In the past the salesmen might take a key customer list with them, or the sales training manual: but now they can take the whole list, trading history, contacts, phone numbers – and still have plenty of room for product documentation, guides, competitive analysis, corporate financial analysis, and even a few interesting emails.
+In the past a salesperson might take a key customer list with them, or the sales training manual: but now they can take the whole list, trading history, contacts, phone numbers – and still have plenty of room for product documentation, guides, competitive analysis, corporate financial analysis, and even a few interesting emails.

 Some of your information has to be protected by the IT people – databases, backup tapes and things like that.